Rohit-beep-droid/tip-calculator/README.md

 The following **additional** features are implemented:

-☑️ User can pick a party size to split bill amount evenly (tip include)
+☑️ User can pick a party size to split bill amount evenly

-☑️ Display the total amount of money each member of the party will have to contribute
+☑️ Display the amount of money each member within the party will have to contribute

 ## Video Walkthrough